fly2plan/fixm-to-acris-converter-lib/README.md

 	-  Compiled source code in JS after build.

 #### * Running the sample * ####
-        -  Run npm i
+        -  clone the rpeo and run the command “npm install”.
 	-  Build the project using “npm run build”.
 	-  Go to the sample_test folder.
 	-  run “ node example1.js”.
 	-  This will generate an ACRIS.json file corresponding  to the given fixm sample.
         - The file acris_exmaple1.json inside ouput folder have the result of the execution.(If outfolder not there, create it beore running)

 The transformFixmToAcris is the entry point function into the lib.
 The function transformFixmToAcris accept XML file content as input parameter.
 The exmaple.js file inside the sample_test folder shows how to use the library.
 T